SALAHUDDINKHAN99/Azure-data-engineering-batch-load-project/README.md

 - **[Gold Tables Creation Sript](https://github.com/SALAHUDDINKHAN99/Azure-data-engineering-batch-load-project/blob/main/Scripts/gold_tables_creation_scripts.ipynb)** <br/>

 - - - -
+# ⌛Execution:

-# Data Extraction Transfrmation & Loading into Landing,Bronze,Silver & Gold containers:
+## ETL - Extraction, Transformation & Loading of Data across Landing,Bronze,Silver & Gold layers:

-- We extract the data from MySQL OnPrem datasource and store it into the `landing container` in ADLS in parquet format.
-Similarly we extract data from OnPrem SFTP source and store it in `landing container` in CSV format aswell.<br/>
+- Data is extrated from `MySQL` OnPrem datasource and stored into the `landing container` in Azure Data Lake in parquet format.
+Similarly data is extrated from OnPrem `SFTP` source and store it in `landing container` in CSV format aswell.<br/>
 - Data is then loaded into `Bronze layer` after checking the data quality and by removing the first rows if it matches the table headers.
 - Data is then loaded into `Silver layer` after cleaning the data and enforcing the correct schema.
 - Data is then loaded into `Gold layer` after De-normalizing the data wherever it is possible to enhance the performance while the data is being queried for extracting business insights by avoiding joins.